Manazim/Smart-Parking/README.md

 # 🚗 Smart IoT Parking System with License Plate Recognition

-If you have any inquiries, feel free to email me at **aimanazim539@gmail.com** — I'm happy to help!

 ## 📝 Overview

 This is an **IoT-based smart parking system** that uses **license plate detection and recognition** to automate vehicle entry.
 Only **authorized vehicles** (those registered in the system) will be allowed to enter the parking area by automatically lifting the gate.
 The system is connected to a **web-based dashboard** that enables administrators to monitor, register, and remove plate numbers in real-time.